openingscience/book/_posts/2013-08-23-on_the_sociology_of_science_2_0.md

 is wrong.
 Nothing is wrong with scientists.
 Something is wrong with Science 2.0, which needs to be more flexible.
-Acknowledging the huge progress reached by Science 2.0, we have to admit that it still requires large changes, and the next wave of science, Science 3.0, is yet to come (Teif 2013, 2009).
+Acknowledging the huge progress reached by Science 2.0, we have to admit that it still requires large changes, and the next wave of science, Science 3.0, is yet to come [@teif_2013] and Teif (2009).

 ## References

-Merton, R.K., 1942. *The sociology of science: theoretical and empirical investigations*, Chicago: University of Chicago Press.

 Polanyi, M., 1962.
 The republic of science: Its political and economic theory. *Minerva*, 1, pp.54–74.

-Teif, V.B., 2013.
-Science 3.0: Corrections to the Science 2.0 paradigm.
-Available at: ArXiv:1301.2522.

 Teif, V.B., 2009.
 Science 3.0: The future of science in the internet.
 Available at: <http://generegulation.info/index.php/science-30>